-Several papers have investigated the representation of women at scientific conferences, however, we have only identified one that focused on invited speakers at universities (12).
-In their study, Nittrouer et al, examined 3,652 talks at 50 U.S. institutions in 2013 - 2014 and found that women faculty are less likely to be invited speakers, despite similar acceptance rates (12).
-We have not been able to identify any publications examining scientific speaker diversity beyond gender.
 This seems to be the first, which is concerning since conclusions drawn from gender-based studies are often framed, and considered, to be applicable to other marginalized groups (e.g., HURM).
 This is a flawed assumption.
 While there is no doubt some overlap, each group remains marginalized due to a unique complex set of factors that cannot always be solved by gender-based solutions.
 U.S. institutions, such as the University of Michigan have a particular responsibility to the historically suppressed populations included in our definition of HURMs.
-We therefore implore U.S. institutions to apply this framing to their discussions and research.
+We therefore call on U.S. institutions to apply this framing to their discussions and research.

 Departments have different processes and criteria for selecting invited speakers, but it is a matter of pride to bring the best scientists possible.
 It may be that the definition of “best” poses a problem to under-represented and under-served groups (e.g., white women, HURM, and Asian) who are held to stricter competency standards and report having to work harder than white men to be perceived as legitimate scholars (32, 33).
-Some departments only invite tenured faculty, which severely limits the number of potential speakers who are white women or non-Caucasian.
+Some departments may only invite tenured faculty, which severely limits the number of potential speakers who are white women or non-Caucasian.
 Yet, another scenario is that pre-tenure faculty members invite prestigious, tenured faculty in their field to network and secure letters for their own tenure package.
 The increased burden of white women and non-Caucasian scientists to prove competency decreases their likelihood to be considered for either tenure or as possible source of tenure letters.

-Each underrepresented group in our cohort faces a complex set of barriers to achieving faculty status.
-For instance, the decision to invite a woman may also be negatively impacted by assumptions about competency and dedication.
-The dedication of women who have children to their work is perceived to be less than that of their colleagues, i.e., men who also have children (34–36).
-The perceived prioritization and commitments of women to family over work may cause faculty to doubt their acceptance of a speaking invitation, despite the prestigious nature of these invitations and evidence that men and women accept at similar rates (12, 37).
-As a result, the faculty member may invite a different colleague who they feel is more likely to agree (and is a man).
-Another large portion of our sample were the NCNH cohort, who are predominately Asian/Asian American individuals.
-Although Asian scientists are well-represented in the US scientific workforce, they face significant bias and barriers to inclusion in society and academia (38, 39).
-For instance, despite the higher employment rate of Asian scientists, they were not well-represented in the more prestigious lectureships.